JWST-Templates/Notebooks/README.md

 - CAL (Level 2b calibrated imaging data in units of MJy/sr)
 - I2D (same as CAL, but resampled)

-A nice feature of this script is that it won't time out, even when you are querying very large datasets.
+A nice feature of this script is that it won't time out, even when you query very large datasets.
+Dick Shaw at STScI showed us how to do it this way, and we are grateful.

 ## Step 2) (Coming soon) Run the pipeline on the raw data to apply the latest reference files.